 - And if they have access to the Internet, what kind of Apps they can download, and how long they can spend on such games or online.

 3. Are you ready?

 As parents, like it or not, we need to stay ahead of the game.
 Make it your responsibility to find out what kinds of social media most kids are using these days.
-You might be surprised to find out that most children and youths don’t bother with Facebook anymore, preferring platforms like Snapchat or Twitter.
+You might be surprised to find out that most children and youths don’t bother with Facebook anymore, preferring platforms like Tik Tok or Instagram.